-Owned and managed jointly by the Swinomish Indian Tribal Community and Washington State Parks, the Kukutali Preserve offers a lightly-touched island environment for hiking and exploration.
+Owned and managed jointly by the Swinomish Indian Tribal Community and Washington State Parks, Kukutali Preserve offers a lightly-touched island environment for hiking and exploration.

 Kiket Island is within the Swinomish Indian Reservation, but was transferred into private ownership in the early twentieth century.
 In 2010, several state and federal grants, Tribal funds, and private donations allowed the property to be purchased as a Preserve to protect its special environments, and to allow everyone to experience this special place.